-Christina was immediately rushed to the pediatric intensive care unit at McMaster Children’s Hospital in Hamilton, Ontario.
+Christina was immediately rushed to the Pediatric Intensive Care Unit at McMaster Children’s Hospital in Hamilton, Ontario.
 Critically ill for 48 hours, her health gradually began to improve.
-She remained hospitalized for a number of weeks and experienced the "side effects" often felt by paediatric patients during prolonged hospital stays -- a feeling of disconnection from family and friends and the inability to keep up with her schoolwork.
+She remained hospitalized for a number of weeks and experienced the "side effects" often felt by pediatric patients during prolonged hospital stays -- a feeling of disconnection from family and friends, and the inability to keep up with her schoolwork.
 Soon, with the attentive care of the medical staff at McMaster Children’s, Christina made a full recovery and was able to integrate back into her school and social circles.

 Not long after her own scary medical experience, one of Christina’s closest friends, 16-year-old Katy McDonald, was diagnosed with a rare sarcoma cancer.
 The original tumor was removed but, after a period of time, the cancer returned in the form of multiple brain tumors.
 The plan was to remove as many of the tumors as possible, followed by radiation, chemo and a stem cell transplant.
 Katy’s family and friends lived in Burlington, Ontario, an hour's drive from The Hospital for Sick Children (SickKids) in Toronto, where Katy was being treated.

 It was very important to Katy to keep in touch with her friends while she was going through the most difficult experience of her life.
-She didn’t want to miss out on what was going on in the lives of those in her social circle outside the walls of the hospital.
+She didn’t want to miss out on what was going on in the lives of those in her social circles outside the walls of the hospital.
 At the time, social media and real-time messaging platforms were just beginning to emerge as a popular way of staying connected.
 Her parents bought her a laptop and Katy used the hospital’s dial-up Internet service to contact her network of friends and family through email and instant messaging.
-Though bedridden, using the power of technology, she was able to stay up-to-date with schoolwork too.
-A few of the teachers had created websites that covered their courses and Katy was able to email her assignments to the school.
-Katy eventually lost her incredibly brave battle with cancer, but while she was able, she didn’t lose touch with her friends and family, nor did they lose touch with her during this time when she most needed to experience a sense of connection to those most important to her.
+Though bedridden, using the power of technology, she was able to stay connected, and up-to-date with schoolwork too.
+A few of the teachers had created websites that covered their courses, and Katy was able to email her assignments to the school.
+Katy eventually lost her incredibly brave battle with cancer, but while she was able, she didn’t lose touch with her friends and family, when she most needed to experience a sense of connection to those important to her.

-It became obvious to Christina and her father Basile that the sense of separation and the need to connect experienced by both Christina and Katy was not unique to their situations, but was characteristic for hospitalized children and youth, especially those with long-term hospitalization or living with chronic illness.
-Kids' Health Links Foundation was created to answer this need, launching Upopolis in 2007 and using social technology to alleviate the stress, isolation and loneliness felt by Canada's hospitalized and chronically ill youth, and keep them connected with their family and friends.
+It became obvious to Christina and her father Basile that the sense of separation and the desire to be connected experienced by both Christina and Katy was not unique to their situations, but characteristic for hospitalized youth, especially those with long-term hospitalization or living with chronic illness.
+Kids' Health Links Foundation was created to answer this need and launched Upopolis in 2007; using social technology to alleviate the isolation and loneliness felt by hospitalized and chronically ill youth in Canada, and keep them connected with their family and friends.
 The Foundation’s mission and its programs have expanded since its founding and continue to evolve.

 Kids' Health Links Foundation believes that positive emotional well-being can be fostered by maintaining family connections and encouraging active social participation.
 By providing technology that enables this well-being, we hope to help children and teens heal faster and better overcome traumatic medical experiences.